 Web servers generally are set up to restrict public access to a specific portion of the Web server's file system, typically called the "Web document root" directory.
 This directory contains the files intended for public access and any scripts necessary to provide Web application functionality.
-In a path traversal attack, an intruder manipulates a
+In a path traversal attack, an intruder manipulates a URL in such a way that the Web server executes or reveals the contents of a file anywhere on the server, including those lying outside the document root directory.
+Path traversal attacks take advantage of special-characters sequences in URL input parameters, cookies and HTTP request header.

 The most basic path traversal attack uses the "../" character sequence to alter the document or resource location requested in a URL.
 Although most Web servers prevent this method from escaping the web document root, alternate encodings of the "../" sequence, such as Unicode-encoding, can bypass basic security filters.
 Even if a Web server properly restricts path traversal attempts in the URL path, any application that exposes an HTTP-based interface is also potentially vulnerable to such attacks.
 For example, look at the two URLs below: